Learn-with-rishii/Learn-javascript-with-me/README.md

 ## 11. What is Map in JavaScript

-A Map is a built-in JavaScript object that stores key-value pairs where:
+The map() function is a built-in array method in JavaScript used to create a new array by applying a function to each element of an existing array.

-- Keys can be of any type (Unlike objects where keys are only strings).
+Does not modify the original array.
-- Maintains the order of elements.
+Returns a new array with transformed elements.
-- Does not allow duplicate keys (Each key is unique).
+Used for data transformation (e.g., doubling numbers, formatting strings).

 ```

 let numbers = [1, 2, 3, 4];

 // Using map() to double each number
-let doubled = numbers.map(num => num * 2);
+let doubled = numbers.map(num => num \* 2);

 console.log(doubled); // Output: [2, 4, 6, 8]
 console.log(numbers); // Original array remains unchanged: [1, 2, 3, 4]